rolfstruikmans/quality_of_search_results/README.md

 ----
 ## Project
-LLMs always provide an answer, but the answer is not always correct.
-I wanted to develop something that tells you how well you can trust the answer.
-This is the Final Project of my WBS Data Science Bootcamp showcasing how Search Engines and LLMs can be enhanced with a relevance measure that indicates the relevance of search results with respect to the question you asked.

 The goal of this project was to develop and showcase a relevance measure for Search Engines and LLMs during a limited time of 2.5 weeks with a clearly defined deliverable using agile methods.

 The deliverable is the demonstration of the relevance measure, applied to theoretical, self generated data, i.e. homogeneous data points vs. in-homogeneous data points and to practical data, two search engines, each of them fed with a single book as their corpus.
 The relevance measure provides a number for search results or chatbot-answers between 0 and 1.
 A relevance number of 0 means that the search result is completely irrelevant, a relevance number of 1 means that the search result is completely relevant.